What is Radon?

 and the longer the exposure, the greater the risk of eventually developing lung cancer.
 As the 2nd leading cause of lung cancer in the U.S behind smoking, radon exposure results in 15,000 to 22,000 deaths per year.
 The EPA recommends testing your home for radon at least once every 5 years and homes with high levels of radon should be mitigated.

 A single short-term radon test of 2-7 days may be used for real estate transactions to test radon levels in your future home.
 If a single short-term test reveals levels of 4 pCi/L or more, EPA data indicates that subsequent testing would confirm that levels in the home are 4 pCi/L or more in 80% of cases.

-When it comes to determining if there is Radon present in your future new home, we haven't skimped on testing equipment.
-The Corentium Pro testing device is exclusively designed for home inspectors & Radon professionals to ensure maximum test reliability.
-It is the lightest AARST / NRPP approved CRM (Continuous Radon Monitor) in the world and ensures consistent, accurate test results allowing you to breathe a little easier knowing the most up to date and modern equipment is being used for your Radon test.
+When it comes to determining if there is radon present in your future new home, we haven't skimped on testing equipment.
+The Corentium Pro testing device is exclusively designed for home inspectors & radon professionals to ensure maximum test reliability.
+It is one of the most accurate AARST / NRPP approved continuous radon monitors in the world and ensures consistent and detailed test results allowing you to breathe a little easier knowing the most up to date and modern equipment is being used for your radon test.
 Our testing units are calibrated annually in accordance with EPA standards and are approved for official testing in the US and Canada.